DieselAnalytics/GentleIntroductionToR/README.md

 # Gentle Introduction to R for Power BI
-Material used for the "Gentle Introduction to R for Power BI
+Material used for the "Gentle Introduction to R for Power BI"